 If a bull has a genomic breeding value (DGV) for a trait, but he does not have offspring with performances for this trait, this breeding value is combined with the bull's pedigree-index.
 The pedigree index contains the breeding values of all known male ancestors of the bull.
-If a bull has a genomic breeding value (DGV) for a trait and he has offspring with performances for this trait, the breeding values from the breeding value estimation will be published.
+If a bull has a genomic breeding value (DGV) for a trait and he has offspring with performances for this trait, the combined breeding values will be published.
 In this case, the genomic information will be added to the conventional breeding value as a pseudorecord.

-A combined breeding value is published if a bull
+A combined breeding value is published if

-- has an Al-code.
+- the bull has an Al-code,

-- is at least 10 months of age,
+- the bull is at least 10 months of age,

 - the reliability of the combined breeding value of the main trait (table 2) has a reliability of at least 50% for milk production traits, 30% for meat production traits and 25% for all other traits.